Updated: Nov 7

 Modern business applications heavily depend on reliable infrastructures.
 When the organization grows, the IT infrastructure needs to be improved.
 During such times, the organizations are forced to change their data centers.
 Hence, the data centers become huge to support organizational needs.
-However, such changes involve certain risks, for instance, changes in components expose massive risks for our IT services.
+However, such changes involve certain risks; for instance, changes in components expose massive risks for our IT services.
 In such scenarios, testing an application alone will not identify problems in the system architecture.
-To counter such problems, the organization can take the help of Infrastructure testing method, wherein the Infrastructure testing helps to close this gap and point out problem spots in the hardware, network, and software layers.
+To counter such issues, the organization can take the Infrastructure testing method.
+Infrastructure testing helps close this gap and point out problem spots in the hardware, network, and software layers.

 What is Infrastructure testing?

-Infrastructure testing is part of a test project that helps in identifying and analyzing various risks involved during setting up of target infrastructure for an organization.
-The projects that usually involve risk are hardware migration, lifecycle management projects, and/or newly built system deliveries.
+Infrastructure testing is part of a test project that helps identify and analyze various risks involved in setting up the target infrastructure for an organization.
+The projects that usually involve risk are hardware migration, lifecycle management projects, and newly built system deliveries.

-Infrastructure testing helps in making sure that the IT infrastructure of the company is well designed and placed in accordance with the requirements of the company.
-It not only makes sure that the IT infrastructure of the company is well set to handle a large amount of data but also makes sure that all the risks are analyzed in well advanced, thereby enhancing the security of the data.
+Infrastructure testing helps ensure that the company's IT infrastructure is well designed and placed by the company's requirements.
+It makes sure that the company's IT infrastructure is well set to handle a large amount of data and make sure that all the risks are analyzed in well advanced, thereby enhancing the data's security.

 Herein, we will discuss the scope of the infrastructure testing and the steps taken by a testing manager to understand the risks involved in setting up a new infrastructure.
 The following steps are taken during the infrastructure test: